open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 This sampling scheme selects items from among a fixed set of 63 distinct probability values.
 The set of supported probabilities includes the integer powers of two between 1 and 2**-62.
+Zero probability and probabilities smaller than 2**-62 are treated as a special case of "ConsistentAlwaysOff" sampler, just as unit probability (i.e., 100%) describes a special case of "ConsistentAlwaysOn" sampler.

 R-value encodes which among the 63 possibilities will consistently decide to sample for a given trace.
 Specifically, r-value specifies